Bit-Nation/BITNATION-Constitution/README.md

 - A DBVN
 - A Holon
 - A Genesis Holon
-- Core
+- Core Contributor
-- A Fractal
+- A Fractal Holon
 - Ambassadors
 - An Embassy or Consulate
 - A Port